zsavajji/gmap-vue/packages/documentation/docs/README.md

 </GmapMap>
 ```

-Add region and language localization:
+### Region and language localization

+To add region and language localization.
 For more information about google [Localization](https://developers.google.com/maps/documentation/javascript/localization) visit the link.

 ```js
 Vue.use(GmapVue, {